NgoUyenNguyen/Utility-Library/Documentation~/GridSystem/UpdatePathFindingData.md

 ## Description
 Because of performance reasons, the pathfinding system uses a separate data structure as a snapshot of the grid.
-This snapshot will be built on the first time [RequestPath](RequestPath.md) is called.
+This snapshot will be automatically built on the first time [RequestPath](RequestPath.md) is called.
 However, if the grid is modified, the pathfinding data will not be updated automatically.
 This method will update the pathfinding data to match the current state of the grid.